anagolay/w3f-grant-support-repo/README.md

 # Anagolay project Idiyanale phase 1 (Nr.
-1) - Milestone 1
+1) - Milestone 2

 Hi and welcome to the support repo for the W3F grant [PR 719](https://github.com/w3f/Grants-Program/pull/719).

+This is the continuation from the previous [Milestone 1](https://github.com/anagolay/w3f-grant-support-repo/tree/project-idiyanale-phase1_milestone-1).
+Certain documentation and descriptions will **not** be duplicated but referenced.

 ---